About Idea TestLab

 If you are looking to open a traditional business, we do offer many resources to help you.
 You do not need to be affiliated with Penn State to utilize these services:

-- Usually 10-12 applications are accepted into the cohort.
+Usually 12-16 teams are accepted into the cohort.

 - 5 virtual classes in which teams learn customer discovery techniques and guidance on how to test the assumptions behind their business ideas.